kkelchte/kkelchte.github.io/docs/towards_a_phd.md

 Our framework however is general enough to be applicable to the full autonomous navigation task which we will demonstrate in the penultimate chapter.
 Because of the high amount of experiments required to finetune hyperparameters, it is best to start from one smaller task like collision avoidance.

+Collision avoidance is often solved with the use of extra sensors from which the depth of the obstacles can be estimated for example sonars, LIDARs or stereo-cameras.
+These extra sensors however limit the range of possible drones that can be used and decreases the maximum flight duration due to the battery limit.
+In this work we will compare the benefits of different sensors over others.

+In order to get usefull information from the high dimensional camera input, we rely on the deep convolutional neural network to extract a lower dimensional state representation.
+Neural networks have the benefit to be trainable with a simple gradient descent algorithm over an objective function.

+_Autonomous Navigation split up_

 _ambiguity of collision avoidance_